freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 # Deploying New Languages on `/news`

-## Add a YAML File for Trending Articles
+To deploy News for a new language, you'll need to create two PRs.
+One PR will be to the [CDN repo](https://github.com/freeCodeCamp/cdn), and the other will be to the [News repo](https://github.com/freeCodeCamp/news).

+## Prep the CDN Repo for the New Language

-News sources trending links and article titles from the [CDN repo](https://github.com/freeCodeCamp/cdn) during the build and adds them to the footer.
+News sources trending links and article titles from our CDN during the build and adds them to the footer.
+News also fetches dayjs files from the CDN during the build to localize dates and times for each language.

+### Add a YAML File for Trending Articles

-Clone the CDN repo and create a new branch.
+Clone the [CDN repo](https://github.com/freeCodeCamp/cdn) and create a new branch.

 In the [`build/universal/trending`](https://github.com/freeCodeCamp/cdn/tree/main/build/universal/trending) directory, create a new file and name it `language.yaml`.
 For example, if you are launching Dothraki News, name the file `dothraki.yaml`.